 Nazava Water Filters are assembled locally, supporting the Ukrainian economy and providing jobs to internally displaced people.

 With your support, we can reach 50,000 children and vulnerable people on the front lines of the war in Ukraine.
 We are raising €210,000 to support local production and distribution costs.
 On October 18, Russians conducted a wave of attacks on critical Ukranian infrastructure in what appears to be a coordinated attempt to destroy Ukraine’s electricity and water supplies before winter.
 Thus, the Ukrainian people need your support more now more than ever.
-Visit our fundraising page to donate now!
+Visit the fundraising page of DeLeeuwKyiv to donate now!

 : “World Bank.
 2021.
 Ukraine Water Supply and Sanitation Policy Note : Toward Improved, Inclusive, and Sustainable Water Supply and Sanitation Services.
 World Bank, Washington, DC. © World Bank. https://openknledge.worldbank.org/handle/10986/35854 License: CC BY 3.0 IGO.”